paulcherrypipka/wptest/wp-content/plugins/gallery-lightbox-slider/readme.txt

 Donate link: https://plasso.co/donate@ghozylab.com
 Tags: gallery, image, images, image lightbox, slider, free gallery, best gallery, lightbox picture, gallery lightbox, photo lightbox, photo slider, image slider
 Requires at least: 3.3
-Tested up to: 4.4.2
+Tested up to: 4.6
-Stable tag: 1.0.0.25
+Stable tag: 1.0.0.29
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gallery Lightbox - Displays your images gallery into the awesome and responsive lightbox slider in just a few seconds
+Display your Wordpress galleries in a lightbox

 == Description ==
 WordPress supports image galleries without having to use any plugins.
 The native WordPress **image gallery** displays as a grid of image thumbnails.
 This plugin will help you to make the thumbnails in the grid will display the large version of the image in lightbox mode on top of the content rather than taking the user away from the page easily.